A Guide to Excellent Tutoring

 Tutoring is tough!
 To be an effective tutor, you are expected to be a role model as well as an educator.
 This can be overwhelming when you first begin.
 Luckily, SciTech Academy has developed a guide to give you some tips and strategies to know how you can start your journey teaching and empowering youth.

 In the following booklet, we will review rules, strategies, and tools that highlight the important components tutors should understand while tutoring.
-Our goal is to create a document that you can easily refer to.
-This is why we have included an FAQ section and a table summarizing this information.
-Don't be afraid to refer to it if you have any questions.
+Our goal is to create a document that you can easily refer to, so don't be afraid to use it as a resource if you have any questions.
 Good luck, and thank you for working towards inspiring youth!

-If you are a current CMU student and interested in becoming a tutor with the Leonard Gelfand Center, please contact Kristin Lavery.
+If you are a current CMU student and interested in becoming a tutor with the Leonard Gelfand Center, please contact Miriam Wertheimer.
 Whatever your tutoring opportunity may be you will likely need your Act 153 Clearances to work with K-12 students.
 Additionally, if you are a paid CMU tutor, all CMU employees are mandatory reporters.
-Please familiarize yourself with the information found in the links on the subsequent pages or download a copy of the complete guide.
+Please familiarize yourself with the information found in the links on the subsequent pages of the Tutor Training Manual [.pdf].